 - Treats Skin Irritations

-Apricot oil, a strong nutty flavored oil, generally light yellow in color, is obtained from apricot seeds.
-It has moisturizing, anti inflammatory, anti aging, anti bacterial, antiseptic and antioxidant properties.
+Apricot oil, a strong nutty flavoured oil, generally light yellow in colour, is obtained from apricot seeds.
+It has moisturizing, anti-inflammatory, anti-ageing, anti-bacterial, antiseptic and antioxidant properties.

 It is an excellent massage oil and moisturizes as well as makes the skin soft.

-This oil has been used in Traditional Chinese medicine for treating tumors and ulcers.
+This oil has been used in Traditional Chinese medicine for treating tumours and ulcers.

 Apricot oil promotes hair growth, reduces dry scalp conditions and softens hair.